frconor-ebook/meditations/_posts/2025-06-06-trinity-sunday.md

 We also have revealed to us in Scripture that "God is love" (1 John 4:8,16).
 The Holy Spirit is the love of the Father for the Son.
 The *Catechism* tells us that the Blessed Trinity is "an eternal exchange of love" (*Catechism of the Catholic Church*, Point 221).

-Pope Benedict in his Encyclical, *Deus Caritas Est**--***"God is Love", says that every act of charity is "a manifestation of Trinitarian love."
+Pope Benedict in his Encyclical, *Deus Caritas Est**--***"God is Love," says that every act of charity is "a manifestation of Trinitarian love."

 God pours out His love into our souls through the sacraments.
-"The charity of God is poured into your heart through the Holy Spirit" (Rom.
-5:5), St. Paul says.
+"The charity of God is poured into your heart through the Holy Spirit," St. Paul says (Rom.
+5:5).

 That love is meant then to find expression in our concern for others.
 All this is a manifestation of Trinitarian love.
 We are called to love.
 The Christian vocation is a vocation to love.
 The Church is a manifestation of love.

 If you think of every act of charity being a manifestation of Trinitarian love, think of all the healthcare acts of charity performed by the Church in the last twenty centuries, and all the work of educational institutions all over the world.
 It\'s like the Church is giving a great manifestation of Trinitarian love to the whole of humanity.

-John Paul II liked to talk about how the Blessed Trinity is "a communion of persons."
+John Paul II liked to talk about how the Blessed Trinity is "a communion of persons" (*cf*.
+John Paul II, *General Audience*, June 7, 2000, quoting the *Catechism of the Catholic Church*, Point 1702).

 And it\'s a life-giving communion of persons because the love of the Father for the Son gives rise to the Holy Spirit.

 He also liked to say that "the family is a communion of persons" and "marriage is a communion of persons."
-He says it\'s a life-giving communion of persons (John Paul II, Apostolic Exhortation*, Familiaris Consortio*, November 22, 1981; *Letter to Families,*February 2, 1994).
+He says it\'s a life-giving communion of persons (John Paul II, Apostolic Exhortation*, Familiaris Consortio*, November 22, 1981; *Letter to Families,* February 2, 1994).

 The more a family is open to life and gives life, the more they reflect the Blessed Trinity.
 John Paul II lifted up the whole of marriage and family life onto a Trinitarian level.
 Food for thought.